Semantic-Org/Semantic-UI/README.md

 * Android 4
 * Blackberry 10

+## Meteor
+To use Semantic with the [Meteor.js](https://www.meteor.com) framework, run

+  $ meteor add semantic:ui

+Learn more about the [Meteor integration in the README](meteor/README.md).

 ### Reaching Out

 If you'd like to start a conversation about Semantic feel free to reach out by e-mail [jack@semantic-ui.com](mailto:jack@semantic-ui.com)